RuvinSL/webpage-analyzer/README.md

 ```
 docker-compose up --build
 ```
-Note: you can see the logs inside: <root>/logs
+Note: you can see the logs inside root folder: /logs

 #### Option 2:
 Run services individually: